openvinotoolkit/open_model_zoo/models/public/Lung_Segmentation/lung-segmentation.md

 ## Use Case and High-Level Description

 This is a lung cancer screening composite model which segments the lung region in stage 1.
-In stage2, model detects the presence of nodules in patches extracted from the previously segmented lung region.
+In stage 2, the model detects the presence of nodules in patches extracted from the previously segmented lung region.

 Reference: [Paper](https://arxiv.org/abs/2006.09308)
            [Dataset](https://luna16.grand-challenge.org/Data/)